-All UMass Dartmouth students must submit a completed health form, including the immunization page, signed by a health care provider, to UMass Dartmouth Student Health Services.
-If Student Health Services does not receive your completed immunization form you will not be allowed to move into your residence hall, register or attend classes.
+All UMass Dartmouth students must submit a completed health form to UMass Dartmouth Student Health Services.
+The form must include the immunization page, signed by your doctor.
+If Student Health Services does not receive your completed health/immunization form, you will not be allowed to move into your residence hall, register, or attend classes.

 - Hepatitis B

+Note that there is no titer for Tdap.
 In addition, all new residential students must read information about Bacterial Meningitis and receive the meningitis vaccine or sign a waiver declining it.
-Both the meningitis information and waiver are available at the Health Center web site.

-Health Services has limited resources to assist with these required vaccines and urges you to receive these immunizations in your home country.
+Health Services has limited resources to assist with the required vaccines and urges students to receive these immunizations in their home countries.